WaelOGC/futureSelfapp/docs/09-tools-system-architecture.md

 **Purpose**: Calculate and display credit cost before execution.

 **Estimation Logic**:
-- System calculates credit cost based on tool type and complexity
+- System calculates credit cost based on AI Service type and complexity
 - Cost may vary based on parameters (e.g., higher quality = more credits)
 - Cost is displayed to user before confirmation
 - User sees: "This will use X credits.
 You have Y credits available."